-These cinnamon rolls have been approved by all eaters (meaning some were vegan, some were not, some were dairy free, some were not!), and make for the perfect holiday breakfast, whether it’s Christmas morning, Mother’s Day, a birthday breakfast, or just a special weekend brunch!
+- Approved by all eaters (meaning some were vegan, some were not, some were dairy free, some were not!)

 With a super gooey and sweet cinnamon filling, and the creamiest cinnamon roll icing, any vegan skeptics will be absolutely speechless when they try these cinnamon rolls!

-- Flour (I have not yet worked out a recipe using gluten free flour for this specific recipe.
+- Flour: I have not yet worked out a recipe using gluten free flour for this specific recipe.
 However, it’s come soon so be sure to check back around mid-October 🙂 If you are gluten free, please see my Paleo vegan cinnamon rolls!.